richardadvocaat/ATP2intervals.icu/README.md

 # ATP2intervals.icu

 This Python script automates the process of sending an annual training plan with weekly loads (for multiple sports) to intervals.icu.
-It reads data from an Excel file based on the files to be found here: https://drive.google.com/drive/folders/1WhIOf2XkGiZBEN_7tX2PSShmF-QXBnBF (more info: https://forum.intervals.icu/t/apps-in-excel-a-guide-to-getting-started/20844) and updates or creates target and note events in intervals.icu based on the provided data.
+It reads data from the ATP Excel file made by [Gerald](https://forum.intervals.icu/u/gerald/summary) based on the files to be found here: https://drive.google.com/drive/folders/1WhIOf2XkGiZBEN_7tX2PSShmF-QXBnBF [more info:] (https://forum.intervals.icu/t/apps-in-excel-a-guide-to-getting-started/20844) and updates or creates target and note events in intervals.icu based on the provided data.

 ## Features